Smoac/openbis-fork/docs/user-documentation/general-users/inventory-of-materials-and-methods.md

 ![image](img/inventory-methods-life-sciences-2.png)

-The generic openBIS ELN-LIMS only has one predefined Object type for the Inventory, General Protocol, in the General Protocols Collection in the Methods folder.
+The generic openBIS ELN-LIMS only has one predefined Object type for the Inventory, _General Protocol_, in the General Protocols Collection in the Methods folder.
 The Material folder is empty.
 Additional Object types and Collections must be created by an openBIS instance admin, based on the needs of the lab(s).

 ## Customise Collection View